stephanr/lil-pids/README.md

 * Cat the pids file and use `kill` to restart a running process.
 Use `ps` / `top` to check how something is running.

 * Add `#` in front of a service to disable it temporarily.

+* The reload delay of the service file can be adjusted with the environment variable `LIL_PIDS_DELAY`.

+* The date format of the output can also be adjusted by the environment variable `LIL_PIDS_FMT`.

 ## Start on server boot